tlambert03/pycudadecon/README.md

 Similarly, if you've stumbled upon this looking for GPU-accelerated affine transformations, then feel free to try these out, but don't miss the fantastic [gputools](https://github.com/maweigert/gputools) package, which provides OpenCL-acceleration of a number of image processing algorithms including affine transforms.

 ## Installation
+precompiled libraries are available for windows, linux, and mac via conda.
 install [anaconda](https://www.anaconda.com/distribution/#download-section) or [miniconda](https://docs.conda.io/en/latest/miniconda.html), add a couple channels to your config, then install pycudadecon:

 ```bash